-Some notable features on the Minimus are the moldable hood that comes in very handy.
-It can be shaped to fit.
-The hood also performs well in terms of rain protection, keeping it off your face.
+Some notable features on the Minimus are the moldable hood that comes in very handy i.e. it can be shaped to fit.
+The hood also performs well in terms of rain protection, keeping it away from your face.

 Some other features that work well on this jacket are the Velcro cuffs that can be sealed tight to help provide a secure internal area.

 The zippers and a lot of the features on the jacket are workable with gloves on which, I think, is a major plus for colder conditions.
 The jacket is designed to be very lightweight while remaining incredibly functional.

 There is only one large chest pocket on the chest, so no hand pockets.
 Personally, I like having hand pockets, but if weight is a key factor in your hiking, then you may be happy to lose them.